How to increase ROI 2.5 times while cutting ad costs in half

 Step 3.
 Take into account the phone call data

-CallTouch was used to track the phone calls.
 It works like this: someone comes to the website, sees a contact phone number (unique for each ad campaign), and calls the clinic.
 Once the call is over, the call tracking service provides the call source, medium, and keyword.
-As Calltouch is already integrated with the clinic system, data on calls get to the clinic almost immediately, where it gets connected with the doctor’s appointments.
+As the call tracking system is already integrated with the clinic system, data on calls get to the clinic almost immediately, where it gets connected with the doctor’s appointments.
 Next, this data is automatically imported to Google BigQuery, via the Measurement Protocol.

 Step 4.
 Build reports